DDieterich/ODBCapture/builds/README.md

     4. Unzip the ".zip" file.
     5. Use "diff" to compare source folders with unzipped folders.
     6. Use "grep" to show filenames from "diff_report.txt"

+[^1]: APEX Service/Instance does not allow Oracle client connections.
+All build scripts are adapted for use in APEX web pages.